-Caused losses to the civic body and taxpayers by opening up the electronic system late at night or early in the morning for their favoured contractors to bid, and shutting it off for everyone else, says a BMC official
+Caused losses to civic body, taxpayers by opening up electronic system late at night or early in the morning for their favoured contractors to bid, and shutting it off for everyone else, says BMC official

 The BMC’s ambitious plan to reduce corruption and bring in more transparency by introducing the e-tendering system seems to have backfired, with vigilance officers detecting a R100-crore scam in the process.

 While an inquiry has been initiated against 21 engineers from 9 wards, mid-day has found that an ingenious modus operandi was being used by the accused to favour certain people, costing the BMC, and the taxpayers, crores of rupees.